sstacha/uweb-install/README.md

 sudo apt-get install -y libpng-dev libfreetype6-dev
 # optional text based browser for testing
 sudo apt-get install -y lynx
-# NOTE: make sure you are uweb; if not:  sudo su - uweb
+# NOTE: make sure you are logged in as the site user; if not:  sudo su - uweb
 # run installer
 curl -L https://raw.githubusercontent.com/yyuu/pyenv-installer/master/bin/pyenv-installer | bash
 # add the following lines to your ~.profile or ~.bashrc